sayande717/practice/README.md

 22.c - Checks whether the character entered is a vowel.
 23.c - Takes 3 numbers as input, returns the largest number.
 24.c - Find the number of (-)ve numbers, (+)ve numbers & 0 in a matrix.
+25.c - Finds whether a number is a prime number or not.

 [HTML]
 Test URL - http://10.0.17.6:84/index.html